ZachFlota/group-project/readme.md

 Wednesday

-Contributed to by Jane Doe, Code Ninja
-Contributed to by Zach FLota
+Contributed to by Zach Flota